kristapratico/azure-sdk-for-python/doc/dev/static_type_checking_cheat_sheet.md

 ```

 - Use the pre-defined TypeVar, `typing.AnyStr`, when your parameter or return type expects both `str` or `bytes`.
 - Do use `typing.ParamSpec` (a specialized TypeVar) to forward your function type hints from one callable to another callable (e.g. decorators).
+This preserves type hinting in the original function.

 ```python
 from typing import TypeVar, Callable, ParamSpec